 2. Revelations (Blackwall)

 Blackwall is a Grey Warden you track down in the forest when the rest of the Grey Wardens disappear.
 This storyline especially affected those who played Dragon Age: Origins, since you play as a Warden in that game.
 Blackwall is a kind soul, always standing up for what is right and serving loyally to the inquisition.

 Upon tracking down all of the Grey Warden items and finishing both Wicked Eyes and Wicked Hearts and Here Lies the Abyss, Blackwall has a drink with you in the tavern.
 The events are slightly different depending on whether you're in a romance with him or not, but after that, he disappears.

-When I first played this game, I was in a romance with Blackwall, so the shocking confession that he was an Orlesian army major called Thom Rainier who had stolen the identity of the real Warden Blackwall left me reeling.
-I was sitting on the edge of my seat, completely in denial!
+When I first played this game, I was in a romance with Blackwall, so his shocking revelation left me completely in denial!

-You can choose whether to forgive Rainier, leave him to his fate, or force him to continue serving the inquisition.
+You can choose whether to forgive him, leave him to his fate, or force him to continue serving the inquisition.